athenarc/FALE-Fairness-Aware-ALE-Plots/README.md

     └── ...                     # README, requirements.txt, gitignore

 ## Requirements
-All experiments were run on the [Anaconda](https://www.anaconda.com/) platform using python version 3.9.16.
+FALE uses python version 3.9.16.
 To avoid bugs due to incompatible package versions, we have exported the [txt file](requirements.txt) for the conda environment on which we worked.

 To create a conda environment with the same configuration, run: